Rita's presentations for children include:

 Rita talks about how she combined historical and personal facts to create Rescue at Fort

 Edmonton, a novel in which a 12-year-old kid explores Alberta's past.
-Rita will bring to life the tales of Wop May's Mercy Flight to northern Alberta, Emily Murphy's part in the Famous Five and Hudson Bay Chief Factor John Rowand's journey from Montreal as a 13-year-old looking
+Rita will bring to life such tales as Wop May's Mercy Flight to northern Alberta, Emily Murphy's part in the Famous Five and 13-year-old John Rowand's journey from Montreal two centuries ago to become a fur trader on the North Saskatchewan River.
+For Grades 3-7, and adults.

 Follow Your Passion